rsyslog/rsyslog/source/configuration/modules/impstats.rst

    *However*, bracketing may still be useful for many use cases.
-First and foremost, while there are many scenarios in which messages become reorderded, in practice it happens relatively seldom.
+First and foremost, while there are many scenarios in which messages become reordered, in practice it happens relatively seldom.
 So most of the time the statistics records will come in as expected and actually will be bracketed by the BEGIN and END messages.
 Consequently, if an application can handle occasional out-of-order delivery (e.g. by